RevealBi/Documentation/en/teams/managing-your-team.md

 Only the Owner of a team can invite members.

-To see the full members' list of a team: go to your teams' list → select a team → click/tap the members' icons on the right, as shown below.
+To see the full members' list of a team: go to your teams' list → click/tap the overflow button of a team → select *Manage Members*, as shown below.

 ![manage team members menu](images/manage-team-members_all.png)